 Lapeer County Medical Scholarship

-This fund was established to promote various medical related purposes, including scholarship.
+This fund was established to promote various medical-related purposes, including scholarship.
 Applicants must be residents of Lapeer County, at least a second year-enrolled college student in a pre-science medical professional career such as medical, dental, nursing, or physician’s assistant program; and maintain a 3.2 GPA.
 Preference is given to applicants based on financial need.
-Award – minimum $500.00.
-Scholarship information is available at http://www.lapeercountycommunityfoundation.org/Scholarships.htm.
-Contact Information: Ashley White – Executive Director of the Lapeer County Community Foundation Scholarship Program at 810-664-0691 or email@example.com.
+Award – minimum of $500.00.
+Scholarship information is available through their website.
+Lapeer County Community Foundation phone number is 810-664-0691.